stevengunneweg/uglify-css/README.md

 For debugging perposes it would come in handy to have a sourcemap to know what the original name of a class/variable was.
 Currently a `uglify-css.map.json` file is generated with key (old) - value (new) pairs.

-### Unit tests

-Some crude tests have been written but these should be converted to use Jest or Vitest.

-### Typescript

-For better maintainability Typescript would be a big improvement.
-With this change the build script in package.json would also make more sense.